List of all U-boats

 2 ships damaged, total tonnage 19,457 GRT

-Sunk on 15 July 1942 in the North Atlantic near Cape Hatteras, in position 34.51N, 75.22W, by depth charges from two US Kingfisher aircraft (VS-9 USN) and gunfire from the US motor vessel Unicoi.
+Sunk on 15 July 1942 in the North Atlantic off Cape Hatteras, in position 34.51N, 75.22W, by depth charges from two US Kingfisher aircraft (VS-9 USN) and gunfire from the US motor merchant Unicoi.
 45 dead (all hands lost).

 General notes on this boat

 The loss of U-576

 On 15 July 1942 convoy KS 520, proceeding from Norfolk to Key West, Fla encountered U-576 off Cape Hatteras.
 The U-boat sank one ship and damaged two others before she was sunk by shells from the stern gun of the US motor merchant Unicoi (Master J. Muhle) and four depth charges from two OS2U Kingfisher aircraft (pilots Ens.
 Frank C. Lewis and Ens.
 Charles D. Webb) of VS-9 based at MCAS Cherry Point, NC, part of the Carrier Air Group 9 and on temporary inshore patrol duty with Eastern Sea Frontier.
 Many reference sources claim Unicoi rammed U-576, but this can not be confirmed from original reports.

 Men lost from U-boats